TerryZ/SelectPage/README.md

 ## What

-SelectPage is a jquery library Multifunction drop list paging selector, as a powerful one form element, it will have a lot of shortcoming, welcome to submit your suggestions to the project,let's make SelectPage better
+SelectPage is a jquery library multifunction drop list paging selector, as a powerful one form element, it will have a lot of shortcoming, welcome to submit your suggestions to the project,let's make SelectPage better

 ### Key Features